Would you like time and space to think?

 As people listen well to each other, it can lead to unexpected connections, to innovative solutions.
 The richness of their different perspectives can spark creative thinking.
 When people shift to a “Yes, And” mindset from a“ No, But” mindset, they can move from competition to collaboration.

-Introducing these conditions and practices and developing people’s skills to interact more effectively can help you make fundamental change.
+Introducing these conditions and practices, developing people’s skills to interact more effectively, can enable fundamental change.

 Independent thinking is a critical skill to develop